-This paper indicates that, as expected, purely hierarchical data is subject to substantial biases, larger standard errors, high negative correlations between the two random parameter estimates, under and over coverage of the Wald confidence interval, and low power of the Wald test.
+This paper indicates that, as expected, purely hierarchical data is subject to substantial biases, high negative correlations between the two random parameter estimates, under and over coverage of the Wald confidence interval, and low power of the Wald test.
 Interpenetration of the higher-level groups at the design stage is required to allow for the two higher-level effects to be disentangled when estimating these effects using multilevel cross-classified models.
 For the scenarios considered in this paper limited overlap of the higher-level groups (of around 3 areas per interviewer for medium or large sample sizes) has been shown to provide sufficient interpenetration for good properties.
 Further dispersion yields only very small or negligible improvements in the properties.
 Overlap of the higher-level groups also acts as a mediating factor on the effect of the other simulation factors (sample size, the ratio of interviewers to areas, the overall probability, and the variance values) on the properties of the estimators and test statistic.
-Reductions in total sample size can be mediated to some extent by interviewer dispersion.
-However, small N - 1440 cases - are to be avoided as even with sparse interviewer allocation schemes they do not achieve acceptable levels of accuracy, precision and power.
+Reductions in total sample size can be moderated to some extent by interviewer dispersion.
+However, small N - 1440 cases are to be avoided as even with sparse interviewer allocation schemes they do not achieve acceptable levels of accuracy, precision and power.
 Importantly, the results also show that once interviewers work in at least three areas complicating interviewer case assignments by sending interviewers farther away from their area of residence in an attempt to avoid having the same interviewers working in the same neighbouring areas does not improve the quality of estimates.
 Consequently, study designs should focus on allowing some interpenetration between the two higher-level groups, whilst avoiding increasing survey costs or complicating logistics by disregarding the extent of overlap of higher-level units from the same classification group.
+Moreover, these results shed a positive light on the validity of findings presented in existing empirical studies analysing interviewer and area effects on nonresponse through cross-classified multilevel analysis (O'Muircheartaigh, C. and Campanelli, P., 1999; Pickery et al. 2001; Durrant et al., 2010; Vassallo et al., 2015).
+This study has shown that limited interpenetration is sufficient to disentangle interviewer from area effects.
 The results also suggest that for a fixed total sample size, a higher number of clusters as opposed to a higher cluster size yields better estimates.
 Moreover, the ratio of higher classification units may also affect the quality of estimates with a ratio unequal to one performing better.

 It is acknowledged that the results from this paper are restricted to the factor values chosen and the scenarios considered.
 The results cannot necessarily be extrapolated to very different survey design conditions with certainty.
 Further research investigating different simulation factor values and data structures should be carried out to corroborate and extend existing evidence on the performance of these models.
 One particular area of further research should focus on the examination of these properties for very small higher-level variances.
-Although the factor conditions and the application considered here are specific to survey design and the exploration of interviewer effects on nonresponse, the same problem of identifiability may arise in other settings, such as in the investigation of the influence of community physiotherapists and the influence of the hospitals in the rehabilitation of patients having undergone orthopaedic surgery.
+Another area for further research is the investigation of scenarios with residual correlation between areas.